tskit-dev/tutorials/demography.md

 ### Changing migration rates

 We can change any of the migration rates at any time in the simulation.
-To do this, we just need to add a {class}`msprime.MigrationRateChange` object specifying the index of the migration matrix to be changed, the time of the change and the new migration rate.
+To do this, we just need to use the {meth}`msprime.Demography.add_migration_rate_change` method on our {class}`msprime.Demography` object, specifying the populations whose migration rates are to be changed, the time of the change and the new migration rate.

 For instance, say we wanted to specify that in each generation prior to